Missio 2025 conference in Honduras was a “call to action” amid government aid cutbacks

 All of us mission activists are international travelers, so we all have our particular experiences in our regions of interest.
 But it’s good and important for us all to be together in one international location to experience that place together and explore the call to mission with local companions.
 It’s an opportunity to deepen our missional learning together.

-Yes, Missio is being planned jointly by GEMN and the Diocese of Honduras.
-Each of the three foci – Evangelism, Empowerment, Climate Action – has two Conversational Catalysts, the first of whom in each case is a Latin American.
-Your fellow conference attendees will include people from Latin America.
-See the conference overview for details.
+Yes, Missio was planned jointly by GEMN and the Diocese of Honduras.
+Each of the three foci – Evangelism, Empowerment, Climate Action – had two Conversational Catalysts, the first of whom in each case was a Latin American.
+Conference attendees included many people from Latin America.

-Yes, there will be simultaneous interpretation between Spanish and English throughout the conference.
-But, as always before traveling it’s good to work on some language facility.
+Yes, there was simultaneous interpretation between Spanish and English throughout the conference.

-Yes, field trips to missional sites in the San Pedro Sula area are planned for Wednesday afternoon, and Wednesday evening the diocese is hosting the conferees at Catedral del Buen Pastor for Eucharist and a Honduran cultural night.
+Yes, field trips to missional sites in the San Pedro Sula area were carried out on Wednesday afternoon, and Wednesday evening the diocese hosted the conferees at Catedral del Buen Pastor for Eucharist and a Honduran cultural night.